About the Research

 Before the experiment, there were indications that many people refuse certain masks.
 The reason this is so is that they can be uncomfortable to wear and it is hard to breathe in them.
 Therefore, finding materials that satisfy all the criteria is an important factor for public health safety.

 The study shows that most household fabrics are equally effective, among themselves, in preventing the spread of respiratory droplets.
-Furthermore, if the mask has two or three layers it is similarly effective as a medical mask.
+Furthermore, if the mask has two or three layers it is similarly effective to a medical mask.
 The effectiveness was clear even on less dense materials like T-shirt fabric.

 Saif’s researcher indicates that homemade masks are a viable tool for preventing the spread of the COVID-19 pandemic.
 Furthermore, when they are used with frequent hand washing and social distancing measures, they have the most effect.